 There is no better example of how respect differentiates men from other adult males than their early interactions with women they’ve just met.
 While many guys make it an attempt at sexual conquest, a man makes it the beginning of a relationship and try to connect on a human level.

-Of course, the respect that personifies manliness A man dresses respectfully, treats others with dignity, and generally values the order that respect creates.
-That said, respect doesn’t mean always agree with or liking people, just not being an inconsiderate jerk.
+Of course, the respect that personifies manliness, a man dresses respectfully, treats others with dignity, and generally values the order that respect creates.
+That said, respect doesn’t mean always agreeing with or liking people, just not being an inconsiderate jerk.

 I’m certainly not saying that a man must be smart but there are certain intellectual traits that a man must possess.
 This actually seems to be the point on which society is in agreement.
 The most common dividing line between childhood and adulthood very closely lines up with the completion of our compulsory education, high school.

 I however, would take it a step further.
 To truly be a man one must continue his education for the rest of his life.
 He goes to museums, reads books, watches documentaries, and discusses intellectual matters, anything that helps him learn.